 - Audio: .mp3 (up to 10 MB each)

 - Text documents: MUST be in .pdf format (up to 10 MB each)

 In-person interviews are required.
-Group interviews are scheduled for February 11 and February 18, 2018.
-Students will select the preferred interview date within the application.
+Interview Day takes place in mid February.
 For applicants residing outside the United States at the time of application, please contact the department at firstname.lastname@example.org or 312.899.7481 to schedule a Skype or phone interview.

 A current résumé is required.
 Upload your résumé to the Attachments section of your ePortfolio.